SuitDrop/suitdrop-contracts/README.md

 # Suitdrop Protocol - Blockchain Merchandise Distribution System

-Hello Cosmos and Osmosis developers, validators, and contributors!
-Welcome to the revolutionary new blockchain protocol designed to automate the minting/burning of fungible tokens redeemable for physical merchandise, thereby providing a framework for engaging with users and communities.
+Welcome to the Suitdrop protocol, a cosmwasm smart contract system designed to automate the minting and burning of fungible tokens redeemable for physical merchandise.
+This presents a robust and novel framework for engaging with users and communities in the Cosmos ecosystem.
+This transformative protocol paves the way for a new era of interaction between developers, validators, and contributors.

 ## Table of Contents
 1. [Suitdrop Protocol - Blockchain Merchandise Distribution System](#suitdrop-protocol---blockchain-merchandise-distribution-system)